Lepus americanus [Snowshoe Hare]

 Lepus oiostolus [Woolly Hare] See: Lepus capensis.

 See also: Lepus capensis; L. mandshuricus

 × Lepus timidus [Mountain Hare] ENHR(ne China).
 Liu et al. 2011.

 Lepus timidus [Mountain Hare] See: Lepus capensis; L. europaeus; L. mandshuricus; L. sinensis.

 Lepus yarkandensis [Yarkand Hare] See: Lepus capensis.

 See also: Lepus americanus; L. europaeus.

-× Columba livia [Domestic Pigeon] See the translated report at the end of the separate article "Mammal × Bird."
+× Columba livia [Domestic Pigeon] See the separate article "Domestic Rabbit × Domestic Pigeon."

 × Felis catus [Domestic Cat] See the separate article "Domestic Cat × Rabbit."